-Belgrade, one of the oldest cities in Europe was for centuries a border between Islam and Christianity as well as a border between Western and Eastern Europe.
-During this tour you will find out more about differences between these two civilizations, so close regarding distance, yet so distant in everything else.
-Belgrade fortress and Zemun are places where differences are obvious even today.
+Belgrade, one of the oldest cities in Europe was for centuries the border between Islam and Christianity as well as a border between Western and Eastern Europe.
+During this Belgrade city tour you will find out more about the differences between these two civilizations, so close geographically, yet so distant in everything else.
+Belgrade fortress and Zemun are the most obvious example of this contrast even today.

-On our way to Zemun, but still in the part of the city influenced by Ottomans, we’ll pass through Kosancicev venac, Serbian quarter developed under Ottoman rule, with its most impressive sights: Orthodox Cathedral, Residence of princess Ljubica, Patriarchy and the Tavern “?”.
+On our way to Zemun, but still in the part of the city influenced by Ottomans, we’ll cross Kosancicev venac, a Serbian quarter developed under the Ottoman rule, with its most remarkable sights: Orthodox Cathedral, Residence of princess Ljubica, Patriarchy and the Tavern “?”.

-Finally we will reach Zemun, the town within a town.
-Today, it is known by its amazing restaurants and taverns, but only a century ago it was part of a powerful Austro-Hungarian Empire.
-The most interesting and intriguing part of Zemun is Gardoš with its old houses, churches and hidden corners.
-Here you can feel the spirit of a local life and you’ll get an impression that time here runs slower.
-This is probably because people are more relaxed than in the busy streets of Belgrade.
+Finally, we will reach Zemun, the town within a town.
+Today, it’s known by its fascinating restaurants and taverns, but only a century ago it was part of a powerful Austro-Hungarian Empire.
+The most exciting and intriguing part of Zemun is Gardoš with its old houses, churches and hidden corners.
+Here you can feel the spirit of the local life and you’ll get the impression that the time here runs slower.
+This is probably due to the fact that people are more relaxed than in the busy streets of the city.
 At the very top of Gardoš is located the Millennium tower which oversees the area.
-It was constructed by Hungarians in order to mark one thousand years of rule in this territory.
-Only five towers like this are constructed in the world.
+It was erected by Hungarians in order to mark one thousand years of rule over this territory.
+Only five towers like this are built in the world.
 From this place you’ll enjoy breathtaking view of Zemun and the Danube.

-After our visit to Gardoš, we will probably need a break at one of the local cafés or taverns.
-We know just the right place with a great view and a fabulous menu…
+After our visit to Gardoš, we will definitely need a break at one of the local cafés or taverns.
+We know just the right place with a great view and fabulous menu…

 Details on prices and services